 Packetbeat can insert the correlated transactions directly into Elasticsearch or into a central queue created with Redis and Logstash.

 Packetbeat can run on the same servers as your application processes or on its own servers.
 When running on dedicated servers, Packetbeat can get the traffic from the switch’s mirror ports or from tapping devices.
 In such a deployment, there is zero overhead on the monitored application.
-See Setting Traffic Capturing Options for details.
+See Traffic sniffing for details.

 The same Elasticsearch and Kibana instances that are used for analysing the network traffic gathered by Packetbeat can be used for analysing the log files gathered by Logstash.
 This way, you can have network traffic and log analysis in the same system.